ibm-cloud-docs/BlockStorage/selectdatacenters.md

 To be able to access all the new features, select `Storage-as-a-Service Package 759` when you place your order through the API.
 {: important}

-Check back here to see when more data centers are upgraded and for new features and capabilities that are being added for {{site.data.keyword.blockstorageshort}}.
+As part of the data center modernization strategy for {{site.data.keyword.cloud}}, several data centers and PODs are scheduled to consolidate in late 2022 and early 2023.
+For more information, see [Data center consolidations](/docs/get-support?topic=get-support-dc-closure){: external}
-{: tip}
+{: note}